MueFab/genie/doc/gabac.md

 ## Streams

-gabac::IFileStream, gabac::OFileStream, gabac::IBufferStream, gabac::OBufferStream are custom streams implementing the std::istream and std::ostream interfaces to have GABAC interacting directly with gabac::DataBlock and c-style FILE* pointers.
+gabac::IFileStream, gabac::OFileStream, gabac::IBufferStream, gabac::OBufferStream are custom streams implementing the std::istream and std::ostream interfaces to have GABAC interacting directly with util::DataBlock and c-style FILE* pointers.
 Hence you can read from / spill data to various different types of memory.
 ```
 gabac::OBufferStream o(&datablock):
 gabac::IFileStream i(fileptr);